-When I was younger—nearly 25 years ago—I spent a lot of time partying.
+When I was younger (in the 80’s) I spent a lot of time partying.
 Feasting and laughter was all I wanted.
 I never spent a day mourning for anyone or anything, but then I never thought about the end of life either.
-Solomon says, “The mind of the wise is in the house of mourning, while the mind of fools is in the house of pleasure” (Eccl.
-7:4).
-“The fool is one who thinks only of the present; he lives for the hour.
+Solomon says, “The mind of the wise is in the house of mourning, while the mind of fools is in the house of pleasure” (Eccl 7:4).
+According to James Smith, “The fool is one who thinks only of the present; he lives for the hour.
 He shuns places of sadness and death, because they contradict his lifestyle.”
 I was a fool.

 There is a place for laughter and joy and celebration, and there is a place for weeping and mourning.
-“Laughter can be like medicine that heals the broken heart, but sorrow can be like nourishing food that strengthens the inner person.
+Wiersbe states, “Laughter can be like medicine that heals the broken heart, but sorrow can be like nourishing food that strengthens the inner person.
 It takes both for a balanced life, but few people realize this.”
-Earlier in the book of Ecclesiastes, Solomon declared there’s “a time to weep and a time to laugh; a time to mourn and a time to dance” (Eccl.
-3:4).
+Earlier in the book of Ecclesiastes, Solomon declared there’s “a time to weep and a time to laugh; a time to mourn and a time to dance” (Eccl 3:4).
 The Bible clearly recognizes both.
-However, when comparing mourning with feasting, and sorrow with laughter, Solomon says, “it is better to go to a house of mourning than to go to a house of feasting” (Eccl.
-7:2), and “sorrow is better than laughter” (Eccl.
-7:3).
+However, when comparing mourning with feasting, and sorrow with laughter, Solomon says, “it is better to go to a house of mourning than to go to a house of feasting” (Eccl 7:2), and “sorrow is better than laughter” (Eccl 7:3).

 —Robert Browning Hamilton